Compare two cars

 Safety

-Both vehicles got tested by European New Car Assessment Programme (Euro NCAP), with the same number of safety stars gained in the process.
-Still, apart from the official crash test results there are other things we need to be aware of.
+The first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
+Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but that fact doesn't break the tie between the two cars.
-Furthermore, when it comes to weight, a factor that most people underestimate, the Czech car offers a marginal difference of 3% more metal.
+Furthermore, taking kerb weight as an important factor into account, the Czech car offers a marginal difference of 3% more metal.

 Reliability

-Reliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Škoda, as well as Nissan, with the same average rating of 4.3 out of 5.
+I don't like generalizing things when it comes to reliability, although it does seem that both brands display similar results in faults and breakdowns, at least on all of the models level.
+That's the official data, while our visitors describe reliability of Škoda, as well as Nissan, with the same average rating of 4.3 out of 5.
 Unfortunatelly, I don't have enough insight that would allow me to comment in more details on the specific models level.
-We should definitely mention that owners of cars with the same powertrain as the Czech car rank it on average as 2.5, while the one under the competitor's bonnet gets 3.0 out of 5.
+Above it all, drivers of cars with the same engine as the Czech car rank it on average as 2.5, while the one under the competitor's bonnet gets 3.0 out of 5.

 Performance & Fuel economy